AlethaLabs/HALO/README.md

 ## Overview
 HALO is a modular Rust-based tool for auditing, parsing, and rendering Linux system configuration.
 It is designed to be simple for home users, yet powerful for sysadmins, with a focus on extensibility, actionable output, and maintainable code.

+## Architecture & Modularity
+HALO separates its CLI and library code for maintainability and extensibility:
+- The CLI (`src/cli.rs`) parses commands and dispatches to handler functions for each command.
+- Handler functions in `src/handle_args.rs` perform the actual work (parsing, auditing, rendering).
+- The library (`src/`) provides core audit logic, config loading, and output rendering.
+This modular structure makes it easy to add new CLI commands or audit rules.

 ## Features
 - Audit system, user, network, and log files for best-practice permissions
 - Ownership audit with UID/GID checks
+- Symlink audit: check symlink existence and target
 - Configurable rules via TOML
 - Bash completion script generation
 - Library APIs - see [docs](https://docs.rs/alhalo)
 - Interactive CLI (must build from this [repository source](https://github.com/AlethaLabs/HALO.git))
-- Output in JSON, CSV, and pretty text formats (JSON only for permission/ownership audits)
+- Output in JSON, CSV, and text formats
+- *** Automatically fix broken permissions ***

 ## Build From Repository
 This is a rust program, so rust is required to build the library.